DANCER from the DANCE 2021: Workshops and Dance Classes

 Friday 9 July, 4pm IST / 5pm CET / 11am EST

-Live Zoom Munnix Workshop - Open to all, no previous dance experience necessary.
+Live Zoom Irish Traditional Dance (Munnix) Workshop.
+Open to all, no previous dance experience necessary.

 Traditional Irish Dance Master Jonathan Kelliher will deliver a workshop in the very unique and beautiful North Kerry “Munnix” style traditional Irish dance.
 This style dates to the early 1700s and was handed down through the generations to present day by traditional dance masters.

 Dance experience is an advantage but not required as Jonathan will give you the history of this special dance style from North Kerry and teach you the basic steps and how to put them together.

 Jonathan Kelliher is the Artistic Director of Siamsa Tíre’s National Folk Theatre programme.
 He has been studying the North Kerry style of dance since the age of 6 and followed in the footsteps of a long line of North Kerry Dance Masters to become one of the most respected voices in discussing the style, its history and is known as one of the best exponents of the style in Ireland.

 He has performed in and directed numerous productions for Siamsa Tíre, including Evolution for the Dublin Fringe Festival, Tearmann, Rithim/Rhythm, a collaboration with Printz Dance project.
 In 2009 he directed Moriarty, he performed in What the Folk at the Dublin & Edinburgh Fringe Festivals.
 He directed and performed in Anam for Dublin Dance Festival in 2016 and directed An Ghaoth Aniar for Siamsa Tíre in 2018.